Michelle A. Jusino

-My research uncovers the secret lives of animals and fungi to address a broad range of basic and applied research goals including the ecology and evolution of symbioses and the conservation of imperiled and endangered species.
+My research uncovers the secret lives of animals and fungi to to help managers make science-based decisions by addressing a broad range of research goals including the ecology and evolution of symbioses and the conservation of imperiled and endangered species.
 I have expertise in mycology, bioinformatics and molecular techniques, molecular ecology, ornithology, and conservation & wildlife ecology.
 My work has been particularly valuable in plant pathogen vector systems where I have characterized entire communities of fungi vectored into living trees by wood-boring beetles and cavity-excavating birds.
 My dietary ecology work has elucidated the ecosystem services we are losing with the decline of little-brown bats from white-nose syndrome (WNS), an important fungal disease of bats that was first detected in North America in 2006.

 My current projects include:

 - Studying fungal community structure and dynamics in decaying wood

 - Describing novel fungal symbionts of ambrosia beetles